 From 2003 to 2007, Hillary Clinton chaired the Senate Democratic Steering and Outreach Committee.

-In 2003, Hillary Clinton played a formative role in the conversations that led to the founding of John Podesta's Center for American Progress.
+In 2003, Hillary Clinton played a formative role in conversations that led to the founding of the Center for American Progress, established by John Podesta, and shared aides with Citizens for Responsibility and Ethics in Washington, aiming to establish a progressive infrastructure.

 In June 2004, Hillary Clinton's official White House portrait, painted by Simmie Knox, was unveiled in a ceremony at the White House.

-In November 2004, Hillary Clinton announced her intention to seek a second term in the Senate, securing the Democratic nomination after running against Jonathan Tasini.
+In November 2004, Hillary Clinton announced her intention to seek a second term in the Senate.

 In 2004, Hillary Clinton voted against the Federal Marriage Amendment that sought to prohibit same-sex marriage.

-In 2004, a National Journal study of roll-call votes assigned Clinton a rating of 30 on the political spectrum, relative to the Senate at the time.
+In 2004, National Journal's study of roll-call votes assigned Clinton a rating of 30 on the political spectrum, relative to the Senate at the time.

-In 2016, this was in line with the average bounce in conventions since 2004.
+In 2016, Trump gained his first lead over Clinton in major polls following a three to four percentage point convention bounce at the Republican National Convention, which was in line with the average bounce in conventions since 2004.

-In February 2005, Hillary Clinton visited Iraq and observed that the insurgency had failed to disrupt the democratic elections and that parts of the country were functioning well.
+In February 2005, Hillary Clinton visited Iraq, noting that the insurgency had failed to disrupt the democratic elections and that parts of the country were functioning well.

-In 2005, Hillary Clinton called for the Federal Trade Commission to investigate how hidden sex scenes appeared in the video game Grand Theft Auto: San Andreas.
+In 2005, Hillary Clinton called for the Federal Trade Commission to investigate how hidden sex scenes showed up in the video game Grand Theft Auto: San Andreas and introduced the Family Entertainment Protection Act.

 In 2005, Hillary Clinton expressed concerns with the USA Patriot Act Reauthorization Conference Report regarding civil liberties.